The Xometry app works best with JavaScript enabled!

 How Does the Angle Milling Process Work?

-Angle milling is the machining of edges, surfaces, or internal features of a workpiece at specific angles with cutters or cutter axes set off 90° to the workpiece's axis.
+Angle milling is a machining process that removes material from a workpiece at a specific angle other than 90° to its primary axis.
+This can be achieved by adjusting the cutter axis, tilting the workpiece, or using specialized angled cutters.
 It is a versatile process that allows for the extraction of beveled edges, chamfers, and angled features on workpieces, making it a valuable technique in various industries.
 The complexity of angled features and surfaces that can be created depends heavily on the capabilities of the equipment, the availability of specialist cutters, and the ability to create custom fixtures to support/retain workpieces in non-right-angled positions.

 What Are the Types of Angle Milling Cutters?

 Angle milling cutters come in diverse types and sizes, tailored to specific machining needs and applications.
-Listed below are the two types of angle milling cutters:
+Listed below are common types of angle milling cutters, though other specialized tools, such as dovetail cutters and chamfer mills, may also be used for specific applications.

 1. Single Angle Milling Cutters